mnpw-leeds/PSIPREDauto/README.md

 `python -m PSIPREDauto.PSIPREDauto_commandline --batch --input "C:\Sequences" --email "foo@bar.com" --output "C:\Sequences\Results"`

+## Other things to note

+* Remember that all file paths must be provided as a string!
+Alternatives such as a pathlib.Path objects will result in an exception (althought `str(<Path object>)` works fine).
+* The progress bar will only update after polling the server (default every 4 minutes), lack of movement on the progress bar does not mean nothing is happening.
+Additionally the progress bar isn't particlarly accurate for small batches as it doesn't take into account the waiting interval.

 ## Logging

 PSIPREDauto uses the python `logging` module.
 Enable `logging` to see more information about what is going on behind the scenes.